rss2025/rss2025.github.io/_attending/accessibility.md

 Microphones will be used for both speakers and for the question-and-answer sessions.

-## Induction Loops
-The plenary sessions will be held at the Bovard Auditorium.
-In Section D of the Auditorium, a hearing loop has been installed.
-A listener with a hearing aid or cochlear implant can use the hearing loop by setting the device to the ‘T’ position.

 ## Food
 We will add more details here when they are available.